RaffoLuca18/RaffoLuca18/README.md

 - 👋 Hi, I’m Luca Raffo
-- 👀 I’m interested in Mathematical Analysis and Data Science
+- 👀 I’m interested in Mathematical Analysis and Machine Learning
 - 🌱 I’m currently studying Mathematical and Computing Sciences at Bocconi University
 - 📫 How to reach me: raffoluca18@gmail.com